ginstrom/paladin-novel/manuscript/chapter-18.md

 Grimjaw's portable ballista spoke first, its bolt taking down the lead guard.
 Then the valley erupted in controlled chaos.
 Crossbow bolts rained from the ridges while Thorek's warriors charged from concealment, their war cries echoing off the canyon walls.

 The guards never had a chance.
-Professional soldiers they might be, but they'd been caught in a perfect ambush by fighters who knew every stone of this terrain.
+They moved with the disciplined formations of professional soldiers—shields locked, spears angled at precise degrees, no wasted motion—but they'd been caught in a perfect ambush by fighters who knew every stone of this terrain.

 His fighters moved with practiced efficiency, using captured keys to free the slaves while others secured the guards' weapons and supplies.
 The entire operation took less than ten minutes.